SebastJava/prosilver-lm/README.md

 ![](preview/Prosilver-lm-1280px-compare.png)

-# Prosilver-lm: a custom phpBB theme for the LinuxMint forums
+# Prosilver-lm: phpBB theme for LinuxMint

 This Prosilver-lm is a custom tailored new look and feel for the LinuxMint forums.
 The LinuxMint forums are powered by [phpBB®](https://www.phpbb.com/) and this Prosilver-lm is a phpBB theme.
 This Prosilver-lm is what we call a "child" theme.
 It is based on the Prosilver parent theme.
 The Prosilver theme is the standard, default theme on phpBB.
 It is trustworthy.
 And this child theme here is just a small package.
 It only contains the modifications made on top of this standard and trustworthy Prosilver theme.